 It is easy to withdraw Serbian Dinar from an ATM in Belgrade.

 Many of the convenience stores, cafes and restaurants accept payment by card.
-(We even managed to use our card at the small bakery in the Farmers Market).
+We even managed to use our card at the small bakery in the Farmers Market.
 But in general in the market and small kiosks or stalls you will likely need cash.

 How long do you need to see all the things to do in Belgrade?

 This is a fair question as we always wonder whether we can truly see enough of a city in one day.
 And obviously the list of great things to do in Belgrade could be much longer.
-It is an interesting and huge city to explore.
-But what we have chosen to share are all things to do in Belgrade that can be visited with one day in the city.

 We saved all of the sights into Google maps and walked from the riverside (see parking below) towards the market first.
 From Republic Square (and a first stop for coffee) the rest of the sights to see are in the other direction.